A Parallel Monte-Carlo Tree Search-Based Metaheuristic For Optimal Fleet Composition Considering Vehicle Routing Using

 \subsection{Discussion}

-The time taken to initialize the parallel FCO algorithm is sufficient for the guiding UCT-MH to find a strong candidate fleet that warm starts the guided FCO.
-The UCT-MH provides a reduction of computation time ranging from $38.3\%$ up to $86.5\%$.
-The performance of the UCT-MH is dependent on the problem size due to the time cap imposed at the TSPTW level.
-Thus, for higher number of tasks where the TSPTW is larger, the gap with the incumbent solution is greater.
-However, the guided FCO is able to close this gap since it conducts local searches systematically.
-Further, for the case with 100 tasks, the standalone FCO was unable to find any feasible solution in 24 hours while the UCT-MH provided multiple solutions by its efficient stochastic exploration of the design space.
+The time taken to initialize the parallel B\&B algorithm is sufficient for the guiding UCT-MH to find a strong candidate fleet that warm starts the guided B\&B. The UCT-MH provides a reduction of computation time ranging from $38.3\%$ up to $86.5\%$.
+The local convergence of the UCT-MH is dependent on the problem size due to the time cap imposed at the TSPTW level.
+As seen in Table \ref{tab1}, for a higher number of tasks where the TSPTW is larger, the gap with the best-known solution is greater ($\sim 40\%$).
+However, the guided B\&B is able to close this gap since it conducts local searches systematically.
+Further, for the case with 100 tasks, the standalone B\&B was unable to find any feasible solution in 24 hours while the UCT-MH provided multiple solutions through its efficient stochastic exploration of the design space.